AM 227 fol.: Description and history

 The codex now measures 35 × 27 cm but was originally larger, having been trimmed, probably during the late seventeenth century when it was bound.
 In its current form, the manuscript has 128 leaves, but may originally have comprised 150.
 Five leaves of the manuscript were obtained by Árni Magnússon after he collected the codex itself. Árni Magnússon received the codex from Bishop Jón Víldalín in 1699; it had previously belonged to Skálholt Cathedral.
 AM 227 fol. was at Skálholt in 1588 and is likely to be the 'Bible in Icelandic' mentioned in an inventory of 1548.

-Strjórn exists in three parts.
+The Stjórn exists in three parts.
 Only AM 226 fol. contains all three; it originally contained just parts I and III, but part II was added in the fifteenth century.
 AM 227 fol. contains Stjórn I and III.
 However, the last leaf of gathering 10 and the first of gathering 11 were left blank.
 This gap may have been left for Stjórn II.